kevinbirch/Djinn/README.md

 ## Syntax and Semantics

-The REPL three forms of definitions: declarations, functions and immediate statements.
+The REPL supports three forms of statements: declarations, functions and immediate statements.

 ### Declarations